mmisiarek/knowledge/english/lessons/trust.md

 suspicious

 ## have an axe to grind
-to have a selfish reason for saying or doing something
+to have a strong personal opinion about something that you want people to accept and that is the reason why you do something ( _miec w czyms interes_ )

 ## have a vested interest in sth
 a strong personal interest in something because you could get an advantage from it